 Equipment and adaptations (Equipment around the house, Care technology, Mobility equipment, Occupational therapy)

-Carers page (Support and advice, Breaks and emergency help, Moving and handling, Financial support for carers)
+Carers page (Support and advice, Breaks and emergency help, Moving and handling, financial support and benefits for carers)

 If you would like to order some flyers to leave with clients, please email connectsupport@hants.gov.uk